zedlopez/ifm/Examples/XYZZY.md

 Location: Understand
 RecipeLocation: Magic Words
 Index: Joke command added
-Description: Basics of adding a new command reviewed, for the case of the simple magic word XYZZY.
+Description: Basics of adding a new command reviewed, for the case of the simple magic word ``xyzzy``.
 For: Z-Machine